-The softer version feels like it’s gliding over your skin and picking up excess surface debris, but not disturbing your skin, while the previous cheaper versions always felt like they were leaving something behind, and harshly rubbing on my skin.
+Those cheaper cotton pads are fine, but they always seemed to leave behind little pieces of cotton and often felt like there were scraping my skin with their uneven texture.
+The luxe, softer version glides over your skin like a cloud, picking up excess surface debris without disturbing skin.
 If you are spending money on any type of skincare, these cotton pads are definitely worth the small investment.
 They can help improve the application and the effectiveness of your beloved skincare products.

 So, in defense of a higher-end version, here are a few of our very cloud-like favorites.

 My one true love: Not too thick, these are perfect for everyday makeup removal, toners, and essences.
 Shiseido says they’re made out of “100 percent natural” cotton, and are “uniquely manufactured for a consistent soft, smooth texture.”
 And while a pack is certainly more expensive than a standard $2.50 pack of cotton squares at the drugstore, you do get your money’s worth—it works out to about 6 cents a pad.
 The squares also have a pretty strong following in the comment section of Sephora, with nearly 2,000 five-star reviews, which is pretty impressive for an everyday basic.

 A Chanel bag or shoes might be out of the budget, but a Chanel cotton pad is an everyday luxury worth considering.
 Every pad is delicately embossed with the Chanel logo, and that’s the type of luxe I’m looking for in this world.